-Housing assignments will be canceled by the Office of Residence Life & Housing for those students who arrive after the 48 hour deadline of the move-in date.
+Housing assignments will be canceled by the Housing Office for those students who arrive after the 48 hour deadline of the move-in date.
 Please plan accordingly.

-Smoking is not allowed in the residence halls at anytime.
+Smoking, of any form (including e-cigarettes) is not allowed in the residence halls at any time.

-In order to maximize the productivity of our office, room change requests will not be considered and/or approved until the Open Room Change Period which begins the third week of the fall and spring semesters.
-The Open Room Change Period will be advertised in each residence hall and room change request forms can be obtained at the front desk of each residence halls.
+In order to maximize the productivity of our office, room change requests will not be considered and/or approved.
 Students are prohibited from coercing, threatening, and/or forcing other members of the residential community to move.
 Should such incidents occur, students will be referred to the University Judicial Chair and may also forfeit their housing privileges to reside on campus.

 Infants/babies are not permitted in the residence halls.
 Children under 18 years of age are not permitted in the residence halls.
 Overnight guests are not permitted in the residence halls.